sayhellotovanessa/eitamag/_posts/2021-06-15-issue-1-released.markdown

 date:   2021-06-15 00:00:00 +0100
 categories: issue
 author: Eita!
 Team
-excerpt: Know more about this issue's stories and buy it on Amazon!
+excerpt: Know more about the stories in this issue and buy it on Amazon!
 featured-image: /assets/issues-img/issue_0_mockup.jpg
 featured-image-alt: Issue 1